-The dash switch panel controls the lights, pumps, and other accessories on your 295CC.
+The dash switch panel controls the lights, pumps, and other accessories on your 320DC.
 It is located on the left side of the helm.
-The panel features lighted toggle switches which illuminate while the switches are active.
+The panel features lighted toggle switches which illuminate while the switch is active (see the third switch, "Overhead Lights", in the photograph on below for an example).